DarrenZal/blockchain-developer-bootcamp-final-project/README.md

 Directory Structure:
 This project was bootstrapped with a React-app.

-&nbsp;The public folder has React HTML.
+	The public folder has React HTML.

- &nbsp;The App folder has the Javascipt and CSS, and a contracts folder with smart contract JSON files.
+	The App folder has the Javascipt and CSS, and a contracts folder with smart contract JSON files.

   &nbsp;&nbsp;The App folder has App.js, which is where most of the code was written for this project.
 The Client folder has the front end components (HTM, CSS, JS).